-Moreover, if humanity really believed that non-local minds were real, an entirely new foundation for ethical and moral behaviour would ensue, which would hold at least the possibility of a radical departure from the insane ways human beings and nation-states have chronically behaved toward each other.
-And, further, the entire existential premise of human life might shift toward the moral and the ethical, toward the spiritual and the

-Holy.
-Non-local mind potentially leads, to borrow historian and sociologist Morris Berman's provocative phrase, to reenchantment of the world.
-And this is what Igbal would speak of as spiritualization of nature or God-permeated nature.
-This discovery would strike a chord of hope about our inner nature that has been silenced in an age of science; it would stir a new vision of the human as triumphant over flesh and blood.
-It would anchor the human spirit once again on the side of God instead of randomness, chance and decay.
+Moreover, if humanity really believed that non-local minds were real, an entirely new foundation for ethical and moral behaviour would ensue which would hold at least the possibility of a radical departure from the insane ways human beings and nation-states have chronically behaved toward each other.
+And, further, the entire existential premise of human life might shift toward the moral and the ethical, toward the spiritual and the Holy.
+Non-local mind potentially leads, to borrow historian and sociologist Berman's provocative phrase, to a re-enchantment of the world.
+And this is what Iqbal would speak of as spiritualization of nature or God-permeated nature. discovery would strike a cord of hope about our inner nature that has been silenced in an age of science.
+It would stir a new vision of the human as triumphant over flesh and blood: it would anchor the human spirit once again on the side of God instead of randomness, chance and decay.
 It would assuage the bad conscience modern men feel when they dream of innate purposes and goals of life, to say nothing of immortality.
-It has the capacity to redirect our vision and restore our ability once again to feel life: the absolute status of human consciousness consciousness as fundamental and not derivative of the physical; consciousness as infinite in space and time.
-Perhaps like the psychological affliction of agoraphobia - the fear of open places - spiritual agoraphobics have deepseated fear of vast expanses: the infiniteness of time and space suggested by nonlocal mind.
-They feel safer when things are closed in, finite and "local" - such as a mind that is confined to the individual brain and body, and a mind that stays put in the here-and-now.
-A mind, in other words, that is soulless.
+It has the capacity to redirect our vision and restore our ability once again to feel life: the absolute status of human consciousness - consciousness as fundamental and not derivative of the physical; consciousness as infinite beyond space and time.
+Perhaps like the psychological affliction of agoraphobia - the fear of open places - spiritual agoraphobics have deepseated fear of vast expanses: the infiniteness of time and space suggested by non-local mind.
+They feel safer when things are closed in, finite, and "local" - such as a mind that is confined to the individual brain and body, and a mind that stays put in the here-and-now.
+A mind that is soulless.

-Leaving the older generation of scientists like Schrodinger, Godel and Einstein, I shall here briefly mention a contemporary scientist, distinguished among his colleagues for making fundamental contribution to his discipline, who has openly declared (in his epoch-making book, The Miracle of Existence (1984) - the most robust and breath-taking statements to appear in many years) - that the mind is one and universal.
-This is not just a book about physics, it is a book about God.
+Leaving the older generation of scientists like Schrodinger, Godel and Einstein, I have in this paper mentioned a contemporary scientist, distinguished among his colleagues for making fundamental contribution to his discipline, who has openly declared the most robust and breath-taking statements to appear in many years - that the mind is one and universal.
+His book is not just a book about physics, it is a book about God.
 "Unity", "oneness", "non-locality" are a staple in the everyday diet of the poet and the mystic.
-But why can physicists speak today about such matters?
+But how can physicists speak today about such matters?
 Have the physicists gone mystic?